InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/trusted-committer.md

 Many InnerSource projects will find themselves in a situation where they consistently receive feedback, features, and bug-fixes from contributors.
-In these situations project maintainers seek ways to recognize and reward the work of the contributor above and beyond single contributions.
+In these situations, project maintainers seek ways to recognize and reward the work of the contributor above and beyond single contributions.

 ## Problem